CommitteeOfZero/committeeofzero.github.io/_posts/2017-02-19-sg0-pc-english-patch.markdown

 5. *"Create desktop shortcuts"* will create one shortcut for the game launcher and one shortcut to the patch configuration tool.
 6. *"Run configuration tool after installation"* will run said configuration tool when installation finishes.
 Note you can also run it by starting `LBConfig.exe` inside the game directory after patch installation.

+##### Known issues

+If, after installing the patch and starting the game, you get stuck on a loading screen saying *"Checking trophies.
+Please do not turn off the power."*, download and run [CheckingTrophiesFix.exe](https://github.com/CommitteeOfZero/zero-patch/releases/download/1.00/CheckingTrophiesFix.exe), go to the game's installation directory, then `languagebarrier`, select `enscript.mpk` and click Open.

 # Credits

 * **Cypert:** Image editing